larray-project/larray/doc/source/tutorial/getting_started.rst

     pop

-We can sum along the "sex" axis using:
+We can sum along the 'sex' axis using:

 .. ipython:: python

-    pop.sum("sex")
+    pop.sum('sex')

-Or sum along both "age" and "sex":
+Or sum along both 'age' and 'sex':

 .. ipython:: python

-    pop.sum("age", "sex")
+    pop.sum('age', 'sex')

 It is sometimes more convenient to aggregate along all axes **except** some.
 In that case, use the aggregation methods ending with `_by`.
 For example:

 .. ipython:: python

-    pop.sum_by("year")
+    pop.sum_by('year')

 See :ref:`here <la_agg>` to get the list of all available aggregation methods.